 - Headlamp if you like to walk in the dark, but for the love of all things bright and beautiful don’t use it inside the dorms!
 The light from your mobile or a small key ring torch will do.

 - Walking pole(s) if you like them – I didn’t, now I do, and I wouldn’t go anywhere without my beloved Pacerpoles.
 But learn to use them before you go!

 - Spanish.
 Learn some, or at least bring a small phrase book or app on your phone.

 That’s pretty much it.
-Something that keeps you warm, dry, clean, safe and lets you have a good night’s sleep without weighing a lot.
+Stuff that keeps you warm, dry, clean, safe and lets you have a good night’s sleep without weighing a lot.
 You really don’t need more than two sets of clothes, doing laundry in the afternoon soon becomes a habit and it beats carrying extra weight.
 There are lots of luggage forwarding services on the Caminos now for those who need it, but having everything you need on your back at all times gives you more freedom and flexibility to stop, stay and change whenever the mood takes you.
 I personally wouldn’t swap that for walking without a pack and being tied to an end goal every day.
 Also – even in a daypack you would still need to carry water, snacks, something to keep you warm, something to keep you dry, your first aid stuff and side bag – not really a lot less than a carefully chosen lightweight kit.
-You’ll be amazed how little you really need.
+You’ll be amazed how little you actually need.